Skip to content

 Using private health cover in a public hospital

-If you’ve been admitted into a public hospital, should you use Medicare or your insurance?
+If you’ve been admitted to a public hospital, you might be wondering - should I use Medicare or my private health insurance?

 Will you get asked if you want to use your private health insurance?

-If you’ve been admitted into a public hospital, whether you’ve had an accident or emergency, one of the first questions the administration staff might ask is whether you want to use your private health insurance.
+If you’ve been admitted into a public hospital, whether for an accident or an emergency, one of the first questions the administration staff might ask is whether you want to use your private health insurance.

-Public hospitals operate on a budget that’s set by the State Government and some governments even have a quota for how many insured patients they treat.
-Admitting private patients could give public hospitals the opportunity to secure extra cash flow.
+Public hospitals operate on a budget that’s set by the State Government, and some governments even have a quota for how many insured patients they treat.
+Admitting private patients could help give public hospitals the opportunity to improve their cash flow and funding.

 It’s a big decision to make during a potentially painful and stressful time, which is why it’s so important that you have all the information beforehand.